 This degree offers students a chance to explore a variety of facets of the fashion industry and to complete a degree that gives them guided selectivity in areas of study.
-The internship experience is the capstone for this major.
+The internship experience and senior seminar provide the capstone for this major.
 Via faculty review of student work, select students will be encouraged to create their own fashion show or other public display of their work with faculty-guided research.
-Students graduating with an Apparel Studies degree are prepared to apply for graduate study in a textile/apparel related program.
+Students graduating with an Apparel Studies degree are prepared and encouraged to apply for graduate study in a textile/apparel related program.